-© 2019 CTIA[®].
+© 2019 - 2023 CTIA Certification.
 All Rights Reserved.

-Any reproduction or transmission of all or part of this publication, in any form, or by any means, whether electronic or mechanical, including photocopying, recording, or via any information storage and retrieval system, without the prior written permission of CTIA, is unauthorized and strictly prohibited by federal copyright law.
-Similarly, any modification or alteration of this publication, including without limitation, the removal of any CTIA-owned name, logo, or copyright language, or the affixation of any other entity name, logo, or copyright language to the publication, is unauthorized and strictly prohibited.

-Any unauthorized use of this publication by any organization, including without limitation CTIA member companies, is strictly prohibited unless authorized by CTIA or its assigns in writing.
+Any reproduction, modification, alteration, creation of a derivative work, or transmission of all or any part of this publication, in any form, by any means, whether electronic or mechanical, including photocopying, recording, or via any information storage and retrieval system, without the prior written permission of CTIA Certification, is unauthorized and strictly prohibited by federal copyright law.
+This publication is solely for use within the CTIA Certification Program.
+Any other use of this publication is strictly prohibited unless authorized by CTIA Certification or its assigns in writing.